-Festival met 99.42% or 518 appointments on time of the 521 scheduled in 2017 (in 2016 594 or 100% of appointments were met on time) to complete work for special meter reads, reconnects, locates, or other work requiring an appointment to be performed.
+Festival met 98.50% or 722 appointments on time of the 733 scheduled in 2019 (in 2018 518 or 99.42% of appointments were met on time) to complete work for special meter reads, reconnects, locates, or other work requiring an appointment to be performed.
 Festivals' score continues to significantly exceed the industry target of 90%.
 This performance category once again reflects Festival's commitment to quality and timely customer service.

-Telephone Calls Answered On Time
+• Telephone Calls Answered On Time

-In 2017, Festival's customer service agents received 20,936 customer related calls.
-This compares to 22,136 customer calls received in 2016.
-A customer service representative answered these calls in 30 seconds or less 84.71% of the time.
-This is a slight reduction from 2016's performance measurement which measured 87%, however Festival's result still significantly exceeds the OEB mandated 65% target for timely call response and demonstrates Festival's commitment to timely customer service.
-Festival expects enhanced features and self-help options on the website to continue to reduce call volumes and to improve the percentage of calls answered within 30 seconds.
+In 2019, Festival's customer service agents received 19,342 customer related calls.
+This compares to 19,226 customer calls received in 2018.
+A customer service representative answered these calls in 30 seconds or less 88.45% of the time.
+This is a slight increase from 2018's performance measurement which measured 87.59%.
+Festival's result significantly exceeds the OEB mandated 65% target for timely call response and demonstrates Festival's commitment to timely customer service.
+Festival continues to investigate the addition of enhanced features on the website to allow customers a greater range of self service options, which will help reduce call volumes and to improve the percentage of calls answered within 30 seconds.